Olivier-Berg/PPE-notes/PPE/Economics/Micro/Notes/Tutorials/1 - Trade.md

 ![[Scherm­afbeelding 2024-12-17 om 23.11.49.png]]

-$p_1^A < P_1^B$ means that the opportunity cost of producing it yourself is larger than the cost of just buying it. which is exactly the same as comparative advantage
+$p_1^A < P_1^B$ means that the opportunity cost of producing it yourself is larger than the cost of just buying it. which is exactly the same as comparative advantage.
+The opportunity cost (the lost money by not producing other things)

 ---